trealla-prolog/trealla/README.md

 	?-
 ```

-TODO: allow use of an alias for threadId like with streams.
+TODO: allow recovery of thread slots on termination and removal
+of aliases.

 Concurrency (linda)							##EXPERIMENTAL##